RethaD27/RETDIA521_BCL2401-GroupE_RethabileDiale_JSL05/README.md

 - Allows users to select playlists and add them to their galactic mix.

 ## Technnologies
-1. HTML
+- HTML
-2. CSS
+- CSS
-3. JavaScript
+- JavaScript

 ## Usage
-- Upon opening the application in your web browser, you'll see the title "Galaxy Mix" and a list of playlists available for selection.
+- Upon opening the application in your web browser, you will see the title "Galaxy Mix" and a list of playlists available for selection.
 - Click on the playlists to add them to your mix.

+## Reflections
+What Went Well:
+- Functionality: The JavaScript code effectively fetched and displayed playlists dynamically on the webpage, allowing users to select playlists and add them to their mix.

+Challenges Faced: